-All of the devices in the PIC24FJ256GB110 family incorporate a range of features that can significantly reduce power consumption during operation.
+All of the devices in the PIC24FJ64GB004 family incorporate a range of features that can significantly reduce power consumption during operation.
 Key items include:

-On-the-Fly Clock Switching: The device clock can be changed under software control to the Timer1 source or the internal, Low-Power RC Oscillator during operation, allowing the user to incorporate power-saving ideas into their software designs.

-- Doze Mode Operation: When timing-sensitive applications, such as serial communications, require the uninterrupted operation of peripherals, the CPU clock speed can be selectively reduced, allowing incremental power savings without missing a beat. - Instruction-Based Power-Saving Modes: The microcontroller can suspend all operations, or selectively shut down its core while leaving its peripherals active, with a single instruction in software.
+- On-the-Fly Clock Switching: The device clock can be changed under software control to the Timer1 source or the internal, Low-Power Internal RC Oscillator during operation, allowing the user to incorporate power-saving ideas into their software designs. - Doze Mode Operation: When timing-sensitive applications, such as serial communications, require the uninterrupted operation of peripherals, the CPU clock speed can be selectively reduced, allowing incremental power savings without missing a beat.